apache/calcite/site/_docs/adapter.md

 {% endhighlight %}

 *User-defined table macros* use the same SQL syntax as table functions, but are defined differently.
-Rather than generating data, they generate an relational expression.
+Rather than generating data, they generate a relational expression.
 Table macros are invoked during query preparation and the relational expression they produce can then be optimized.